 For more information and support for people with profound and multiple learning disabilities and their families, visit the PAMIS website.

-It is a spectrum condition, which means that, while all people with autism share certain difficulties, their condition will affect them in different ways.
+It is a spectrum condition, which means that while many autistic people share some of the same attributes, it impacts each individual in different ways.